 Summer Feeding Resource

-The Summer Feeding Program program expanded this year, allowing faith-based institutions and other community groups to offer nutritious meals to sites in Nash and Edgecombe counties.
-In 2016, 55 sites participated serving 60,216 meals to children and families from June through August.
-The YMCA is also a Summer Feeding Site.
-Below are the times offered:
+The Summer Feeding Program program allows faith-based institutions and other community groups to offer nutritious meals to sites in Nash and Edgecombe counties.
+The YMCA is including as one of those Summer Feeding Sites!

 - Must let us know ahead of time to be included in the count for food.